adityas0911/CCBD-Project/README.md

 ## Additional Notes

 Ensure that Docker is configured correctly on your system.
 If you're running on Windows, ensure that Docker Desktop is using Linux containers.
-Make sure you have sufficient memory allocated to Docker (at least 4GB recommended) for Spark to run effectively.
+Make sure you have sufficient memory allocated to Docker for Spark to run effectively.